Skip to main content

 Common questions about homeschooling in Kansas

-Kansas homeschools operate as Non-Accredited Private Schools.
-You must register once with the Kansas State Department of Education (no fee, no annual renewal), provide instruction substantially equivalent to public school hours (1,116 hours per year for grades 1-11), and have a competent instructor (no certification required).
-There are no mandated subjects, no state testing, and no ongoing reporting requirements.
+Kansas homeschools operate as Non-Accredited Private Schools (NAPS) under K.S.A.
+72-4345.
+You must register once with the Kansas State Department of Education (no fee, no annual renewal), provide instruction substantially equivalent to public school hours (1,116 hours per year for grades 1-11), and have a competent instructor.
+There are no mandated subjects, no state testing, no curriculum approval, and no ongoing reporting requirements.
+Kansas is classified as a low-regulation state for homeschooling.

 Can homeschooled students play public school sports in Kansas?

 Yes.
-Kansas passed legislation allowing homeschool and private school students to participate in all public school activities overseen by the Kansas State High School Activities Association (KSHSAA).
-This includes basketball, football, soccer, cross country, track, debate, drama, music, and more.
-Students must be residents of the school district.
+Kansas law allows homeschool and private school students to participate in all public school extracurricular activities overseen by the Kansas State High School Activities Association (KSHSAA).
+This includes basketball, football, soccer, cross country, track, debate, drama, music, and forensics.
+Students must be residents of the school district and meet the same eligibility standards as enrolled students.

 What is a Non-Accredited Private School in Kansas?